 Finally, as with rating most disabilities, VA must consider whether the veteran’s heart disease prevents the veteran from maintaining employment.
 Knowing the symptoms of heart disease allows you to keep your doctors informed if you are having these symptoms.
 In addition, if your doctor is aware of your symptoms have him document them in your medical records.
 This makes it easier for the VA to assign the proper rating for your disability.

-For more information about Ischemic Heart Disease, download our free e-book.
+For more information about Ischemic Heart Disease specifically, download our free e-book.

 We are sorry that this post was not as useful for you!